University of Wisconsin-Parkside

-The Title IX Committee shall be responsible for updating the policy as needed and conducting an annual review of the policy.
-Recommendations for changes will be forwarded to the Chancellor's Cabinet for approval no later than June 1st.
+The Title IX Coordinator shall be responsible for updating the policy as needed and conducting an annual review of the policy.
+Recommendations for changes will be forwarded to the Chancellor’s Cabinet for approval no later than June 1st.

 Issued: August 5, 2008

 Title IX of the Education Amendments of 1972 (20 U.S.C. §§ 1681 et seq.; 34 C.F.R.
 Part 106);

 Additional UWS Policies as referenced in text below.